derekr/how-to-react/readme.md

 it however as it unlocks JSX, es6 (the next version of JavaScript syntax) and other neat transformations.

+#### es6

+I don't think it's necessary to do a deep dive in to es6 here, but a quick context lesson will me helpful.

+Do you need to know es6 to use React?
+Absolutely not.

+Should you use es6 when writing React apps?
+Probably not, but it's fun.

+The biggest issue with es6 rigth now is it's a pretty large concept to learn since it requires a transpiling step, Babel, and reading code that can look significantly different than the JavaScript you're used to.
+A lot of tooling in the React ecosystem is opting to using es6 which means their documentation is written in es6, the code is written in es6 and it's up to you to get these tools working in your project.
+This can make researching React tooling pretty difficult since you can't as easily evalute someone's solution as you could if it were all written/documented in es5.

+So if you're deciding to use React you're essentially deciding to adopt es6 as well.

+That said it isn't too difficult to learn the new syntax it just takes some time.
+It's something to consider if you're introducing React in to a team environment where time is truly expensive.

+This is a good overview of [Navigating the React Ecosystem](http://www.toptal.com/react/navigating-the-react-ecosystem)

 ### Universal Rendering

 @TODO